dssg/mlforpublicpolicylab/techhelp/remote-workflow/remote-workflow.md

    (numbers in this box are ports currently in use)

 4. On the course server, start your notebook server:
-   1. In the server terminal (inside SSH), run `jupyter notebook --no-browser --port {your port from step 3}`
+   1. In the server terminal (inside SSH), run `jupyter notebook --no-browser --port {your port from step 3}` (note: to ensure this persists, you may want to start your server in a `screen` session as discussed above!)
    2. When the server starts, take note of the token printed in the server terminal output:

    ![](img/jupyter-token.png)